-In the second semester of the second year, you continue with either a major in Economics or a major in Business Economics.
-If you opt for the Business Economics major, you will take core courses in Corporate Law, Strategy, Accounting and Finance; for the Economics major, your core courses will be in Game Theory, Micro-economics, Mathematics and Macroeconomics.
+In the 2nd semester, you will continue your chosen major in either Economics or Business Economics.
+If you have chosen Business Economics, you will follow courses in Corporate Law, Strategy, Accounting and Finance.
+Those who opted for Economics will take courses in Game Theory, Microeconomics, Mathematics and Macroeconomics.

 Take part in the Research Lab